YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Action: None required.

 -------------------------
 JNLBADLABEL
 -------------------------

-JNLBADLABEL, Specified File xxxx fdoes not have a YottaDB/GT.M Journal File Label
+JNLBADLABEL, Specified File xxxx fdoes not have a YottaDB Journal File Label

 MUPIP Error: This indicates that the journal file indicated in the accompanying previous message does not match the expected format.

 Action: If a command specification caused this error, determine whether the command has the proper file-specification.
-Make sure the journal file was created by the current GT.M version.
+Make sure the journal file was created by the current YottaDB version.
 Also ensure that a process is not using a journal file-specification for some other purpose.

 ---------------------